wizardsardine/liana/README.md

 ## Hacking on Liana

 Liana is an open source project.
 It is [hosted at Github](https://github.com/wizardsardine/liana).
 Contributions are very welcome.
 See [here](CONTRIBUTING.md) for guidelines.
+Most regular contributors hang out on [our Discord](https://discord.gg/9rAqZHwkv6).
+Join us there if you have any question about contributing.

 Liana is separated in two main components: the daemon and the Graphical User Interface.

 #### Liana daemon